elotroalex/chiens/_texts/translation.md

 <!-- Césaire's own condescensions are sometimes hard to ignore, but I softened, without erasing, certain arrogances where I thought it prudent—an honest, janus-faced betrayal.  -->

-Please note that the following text's subject-matter and imagery explore violence and violent truth in many guises and deserves *a strong warning* for vulnerable readers.
+Please note that the following text's subject-matter and imagery explore violence and truth in many guises and deserves *a strong warning* for vulnerable readers.

 ---